Smooth, isolated curves in families of Calabi-Yau threefolds in homogeneous spaces: general surfaces

-\begin{thm} \cite{mu2} The projective models of $BN$ general polarized $K3$ surfaces of small genus are as follows:
+\begin{thm} {\rm (\cite{mu1,mu2})} The projective models of $BN$ general polarized $K3$ surfaces of small genus are as in the table below.
+Conversely, any surface in the table is a $BN$ general $K3$ surface. \end{thm}

+It is readily checked and very well-known that any polarized $K3$ surface of genus $2$ is automatically $BN$ general, and that a polarized $K3$ of genus $3$ and $4$ is $BN$ general if and only if $H$ is very ample.
+In particular, any smooth $K3$ surface embedded as a linearly normal surface in $\PP^3$ or $\PP^4$ is a quartic or a complete intersection of a hyperquadric and a hypercubic respectively.
+By contrast, if $\mu=5$, not all embedded $K3$s are complete intersections of three hyperquadrics: there is a codimension one subspace of polarized $K3$ surfaces of genus $5$ that are a section of $|\O_Y(3)-\F|$ in a smooth three-dimensional rational normal scroll $Y$ in $\PP^5$, where $\F$ denotes the class of the $\PP^2$-fibers \cite{S-D,JK}.

-\end{thm} In the next section we will study the possible combinations of pairs $(d,g)$ for a smooth curve $C$ of degree $d$ and genus $g$ on a BN general $K3$ surface.
-We will obtain results as in \cite{kn}.
+In the next section we will study the possible combinations of pairs $(d,g)$ for a smooth curve $C$ of degree $d$ and genus $g$ on a $BN$ general $K3$ surface of genus $\mu$, with $6 \leq \mu \leq 10$.
+(The case $\mu=5$ has already been covered in \cite[Thm.~6.1(3)]{kn}).

+We will make use of the following result, which in a reformulated way says that in Definition \ref{BNgendef} we may restrict to considering line bundles $M$ and $N$ that are effective, nef and with vanishing $H^1$.